craftinc/craftinc-gates/doc/Configuration.md

 * __gateTeleportNoPermissionMessage__
 A string value going to displayed every time when a player enters a gate and is not allowed to use that gate.
 Will only be displayed if _showTeleportNoPermissionMessage_ is set to _true_.

+* __gateTeleportVehicleNotAllowedMessage__
+A string value being displayed when a player tries to go through a gate while riding when riding through this gate is disabled.
+Will only be displayed if _showTeleportNoPermissionMessage_ is set to _true_.

 * __showTeleportNoPermissionMessage__
 A boolean (_true_ or _false_) determining wether the _no permission message_ will